-- Students can register for 1-16 credits of internship, but 4 credits are required for the CIS major.
+- Students can register for 1-16 credits of internship, but only 1 credit is required for the CIS major.

-- You may spread your internship over multiple semesters and enroll in fewer credits each semester but you must complete a total of at least 4 credits.
+- You may spread your internship over multiple semesters and enroll in credits each semester.

 - Prior to beginning the internship, follow the Student Internship Instructions document to establish the internship in the Handshake system and request department approval.

 - The student must provide a job description and identify anticipated learning outcomes for the internship

 - Once approved, complete the remaining steps as outlined in the Student Internship Instructions document.

 - Work at the internship.
 We expect students to work at least 150 hours for the internships.
 Students registering for more than 4 credits are expected to work 37.5 hours/credit.

 - The student must complete a midpoint evaluation halfway through the internship.

 - Both the student and the internship supervisor must complete a final evaluation at the conclusion of the internship.